Skip to main content

 Magicraft Game Cover

-Magicraft is a single player role playing game.
+Magicraft is a single player and multiplayer role playing shooter game.
 It was developed by Wave Games and was released on November 1, 2024.
 It received overwhelmingly positive reviews from players.

 Skip User Reviews